-The stable climate has a major impact on the health of the poultry and thus, on the operating result.
-In this article you can read about the relevance of and factors for a comfortable house climate.
+The poultry house climate has a major impact on the health of the poultry and thus, on the operating result.
+In this article you can read about the relevance of and factors for a comfortable poultry barn climate.

 For optimal growth, chickens need good feed and clean drinking water.
 In addition they need heat, fresh litter, good air circulation, light and good hygiene.
 If one or more of these elements are disrupted, diseases, disorders and other problems can quickly arise, such as:

 - Lung diseases (E. coli infection)

 - Foot sole lesions

 - Reduced feed uptake